-People living with HIV who start and stay on HIV treatment can now live longer lives compared to those who started treatment in earlier decades.*
+Many people living with HIV who start and stay on HIV treatment can now live longer lives compared with those who started treatment in earlier decades.*

-Research shows that people who start HIV treatment early can live healthier lives than those who wait to start.1
+Research shows that people who start HIV treatment early often live healthier lives than those who wait to start.1

 Achieving an undetectable viral load can take time.
+Taking HIV treatment as prescribed and getting to and staying undetectable for at least 6 months prevents transmitting HIV through sex.
 Viral load testing should be performed on a regular basis to confirm HIV remains at an undetectable level.

 *Based on data (Lancet HIV, 2017) showing improvement in life expectancy between 1996 and 2013 among individuals starting antiretroviral therapy.